Logo - Business Development Bank of Canada - BDC

 The government office summarizes the process in a short video, How to name your federal business.

-The following are key requirements for a corporate name approval:
+The following are key requirements for corporate name approval:

 As far as your corporate name is concerned, make sure it is distinctive.

-4. You can use your name, or twin it with a descriptor
+You can use your name or combine it with a descriptor

-You are allowed to use your first or last name (or both) as your corporate name; though, a stand-alone name is indistinctive.
-Take the example of Belanger Ltd. You could expand on the name to convey more information about the business—Belanger Law Services Ltd., for example.
+You are allowed to use your first or last name (or both) as your corporate name.
+However, a name consisting solely of an individual’s name is not distinctive.
+You will need to expand on the name to convey more information about the business: Belanger Law Services Ltd., for example.

-5. A company cannot be named for a specific place
+A company cannot be named after a specific place

 There are several examples of names that cannot be used for your business, in English or French: